agnesmardh/ski-calculator/README.md

 * For children under 5 the ski length is the same as body length
 * For children over 5 and under 9 the ski length is the same as body length + 15 cm
 * For children over 8 and adults with ski type 'classic' the ski length is the same as body length + 20 cm but with a maximum of 207 cm
-* For children over 8 and adults with ski type 'freestyle' the ski length is the same as body length + 20 cm but with a maximum of 207 cm
+* For children over 8 and adults with ski type 'freestyle' the ski length is the same as body length + 15 cm

 ## Description of code
 Code and tests for the backend is in ski-backend.